twenty1n/Data-Models/README.md

-# Data-Models - Data Scince Salaries
+# Data-Models - Data Science Salaries

 # Introduction
 As computer engineering students, it's natural for us to explore the field of data science.
 When considering career options, salary often plays a significant role in our decision-making process.
 To make an informed decision, we will analyze the salary prospects in the field of data science.